Asilidae: Distribution

 Asilidae occur in all zoogeographical regions except Antarctica.
 In the Northern Hemisphere, some species are even adapted to tundra.
-Alpine species occur at altitudes exceeding 4000 meters/13,000 feet.
+Alpine species occur at altitudes exceeding 4000 meters.
 However, the highest levels of biodiversity are in warm climates; tropical or subtropical and arid or semi-arid regions tend to have the greatest variety of species, followed by areas where rainfall is highly seasonal.